funfake/ignite/README.md

 yarn build
 ```

 If there are no errors, you're ready to deploy.
-Never share your api credentials.
+Never share your API credentials.

 ## Deploy on Vercel